 If the company has knowledge that a counterparty is financially impaired, the company shall establish a margin for the risk of default by the counterparty.
 In the absence of knowledge that the counterparty is financially impaired, the company is not required to establish a margin for the risk of default by the counterparty.

-A company shall include the cash flows from a reinsurance agreement or amendment in calculating the aggregate reserve if such qualifies for credit in compliance with Appendix A-791 of the Accounting Practices and Procedures Manual.
-If a reinsurance agreement or amendment does not qualify for credit for reinsurance but treating the reinsurance agreement or amendment as if it did so qualify would result in a reduction to the company’s surplus, then the company shall increase the minimum reserve by the absolute value of such reductions in surplus.
+A company shall include the cash flows from a reinsurance agreement or amendment in calculating the stochastic reserve if such qualifies for credit in compliance with Appendix A-791 of the Accounting Practices and Procedures Manual.
+If a reinsurance agreement or amendment does not qualify for credit for reinsurance but treating the reinsurance agreement or amendment as if it did so qualify would result in a reduction to the company’s surplus, then the company shall increase the aggregate reserve by the absolute value of such reductions in surplus.

-In order to determine the stochastic reserve on a pre-reinsurance ceded basis, accumulated deficiencies, scenario reserves, and the resulting stochastic reserve shall be determined ignoring the effects of reinsurance ceded within the projections.
+In order to determine the SR and DR on a pre-reinsurance ceded basis, accumulated deficiencies, scenario reserves, and the resulting SR and DR shall be determined ignoring the effects of reinsurance ceded within the projections.
 Different approaches may be used to determine the starting assets on the ceded portion of the contracts, dependent upon the characteristics of a given treaty:

 For a standard coinsurance treaty, where the assets supporting the ceded liabilities were transferred to the assuming reinsurer, one acceptable approach involves a projection based on using starting assets on the ceded portion of the policies that are similar to those supporting the retained portion of the ceded policies or supporting similar types of policies.
 Scaling up each asset supporting the retained portion of the contract is also an acceptable method.

-Guidance Note: For standard pro rata insurance treaties (does not include experience refunds), where allocated expenses are similar to the renewal expense allowance, reflecting the quota share applied to the present value of future reinsurance cash flows pertaining to the reinsured block of business may be considered as a possible approach to determine the ceded reserves.
+Guidance Note: For standard pro rata insurance treaties that do not include experience refunds, where allocated expenses are similar to the renewal expense allowance, reflecting the quota share applied to the present value of future reinsurance cash flows pertaining to the reinsured block of business may be considered as a possible approach to determine the ceded reserves.

 Alternatively, a treaty may contain an identifiable portfolio of assets associated with the ceded liabilities.
 This could be the case for several forms of reinsurance: funds withheld coinsurance; modified coinsurance; coinsurance with a trust.
 To the extent these assets would be available to the cedant, an acceptable approach could involve modeling this portfolio of assets.
 To the extent that these assets were insufficient to defease the ceded liabilities, the modeling would partially default to the approach discussed for a standard coinsurance treaty.
 To the extent these assets exceeded what might be needed to defease the ceded liabilities (perhaps an over collateralization requirement in a trust), the inclusion of such assets shall be limited.